Free shipping on orders over 50€ up to 500g

 The Romans believed that malachite could protect them against lightning strikes.

-Russians have appreciated it for centuries as a decorative stone, as in St. Isaac's Cathedral in St. Petersburg.
+Russians have appreciated it for centuries as a decorative stone, as seen in St. Isaac's Cathedral in St. Petersburg.

 pendentif étoilé malachitecabochon malachitependentif soleil malachite